 Before moving to the importance of catalog management, let’s understand who needs a product catalog.

 The first one who needs a product catalog is the retail company.
-Almost everyone inside the company needs to know what they are selling for inventory management purposes, marketing activities, or customer services.
+Well-organized catalogs help access the necessary information with less effort and time, leading to an accelerated working process.
+Therefore, almost everyone inside the company needs to know what they are selling for inventory management purposes, marketing activities, or customer services.

 The product catalog is the go-to resource for the sales staff to communicate and consult clients.
-They have to be well aware of the product details and characteristics.
+Therefore, they have to be well aware of the product details and characteristics.
+The effectiveness of communication with customers highly depends on how knowledgeable sales representatives are of the product and how professionally they deliver the necessary product information.
+Catalogs assist sales representatives in quickly accessing essential information and transferring it to the customer.

 Our shopping habits change drastically nowadays.
 Online shopping competes with traditional one as e-commerce sales grow day by day.